Want to serve on the Alumni Society board? Please contact medicinealum@usf.edu for more information or fill out an interest form.

 As an entrepreneur, Dr. Matar has founded two companies, both in 2017.
 KinderDoc, LLC is a telemedicine company devoted to pediatric patients.
 PoolKnight, LLC, co-founded with a physician colleague, is a company that, in collaboration with an engineer at Lockheed Martin, has developed a state-of-the-art drowning prevention device.
 Dr. Matar serves as a Medical Consultant for the Florida Department of Health and sits on the Medical Advisory Boards for PhykenTech, Inc, an Orlando-based tech firm integrating virtual reality into healthcare, and GaliDerm, Inc, a Palm Beach-based advanced medical skincare company.
 He is also a member of the American Telemedicine Association.

 Dr. Doraiswamy is a graduate of the USF Health Morsani College of Medicine's Class of 2015.
-He finished his Med-Peds residency and chief year at Penn State Health and is completing a master’s in education at Ohio State University, where he currently serves as an assistant professor of medicine and pediatrics.
+He finished his Med-Peds residency and was Med-Peds Chief Resident at Penn State Health and completed master’s in biomedical education at Ohio State University, where he currently serves as an associate professor of medicine and pediatrics.
 He practices as a Med-Peds hospitalist and is an associate program director for the Med-Peds residency at Ohio State and Nationwide Children's Hospital.
 He is honored to represent fellow alumni and give back to the Morsani College of Medicine community.

 Dr. Longbottom graduated magna cum laude with a BA in chemistry in 1983, earned his MD with the class of 1987, and completed his residency in anesthesia as chief resident in 1991, all at USF.
 After residency, he joined Unicom Anesthesia Associates in Tampa, where he has been in private practice for the past 30 years as a partner.
 He has held numerous leadership positions while in practice including being the past president of Unicom Anesthesia Associates, director of cardiac and orthopedic anesthesia services at AdventHealth Tampa, an executive board member of Greater Florida Anesthesiologists, and director of anesthesia services at the TGH/USF Health Endoscopy and Surgery Center.
 His areas of interest include cardiac and outpatient anesthesia.